-When it comes to sticking to your food plan and goals, skills are tremendously important for tolerating emotions without turning to food and riding out urges to eat off plan, such as between meals or late at night.
+When it comes to sticking to your food plan and goals, skills are tremendously important for tolerating emotions and cravings without turning to food.
+Skills help us ride out those urges to eat off plan, such as between meals or late at night.

 Tip One: Take your mind elsewhere- Distract!